kubernetes/website/docs/tasks/inject-data-application/podpreset.md

 ### Conflict Example

-This is a example to show how a Pod spec is not modified by the Pod Preset when there is a conflict.
+This is an example to show how a Pod spec is not modified by the Pod Preset when there is a conflict.

 **User submitted pod spec:**